Drinks sector trends: what’s going to be hot in 2016

 What drinks sector trends can we expect to see emerge in 2016?
 This year was all about Negronis, craft beer and small batch gin.
-We’ve asked a drink’s sector experts what they believe we’ll all be supping on next year.
+We’ve asked a drink’s and beverage sector experts what they believe we’ll all be supping on next year.

 From Marston’s head of brand to a Birmingham gin expert, we’ve got all the 2016’s drinks sector trends covered.